Skyguide - Selected objects for every season

 Lorenzin 5 – Sketch by René Merting, 320mm Dobsonian under dark skies (SQM-L: 21.3)

 Further to the southwest we find the asterism Lorenzin 5 (18h43m50s / -10°48'30").
 The asterism was discovered by Tom Lorenzin (1947 - 2014).
 Immediately southeast of a 9m.0 bright star is a nicely curved chain of stars, whose brightness is between 11m.0 and 13m.0.
 Depending on the orientation of the view this can be interpreted as “S” or “2”.
 This could also be the explanation for the nickname of the asterism: “Essertoo String”.
 This can be read as “S or Two”.
 Despite a star-rich environment, the asterism stands out well.
-In a 12 inch Dobsonian under dark skies it appears very fine and filigree.
+In an 12 inch Dobsonian under dark skies it appears very fine and filigree.

 Skyguide 2023-2 - NGC 6712, IC 1295 & K4-8